Solutions of Schr\"odinger equations with symmetry in orientation preserving tetrahedral group: Abstract

 \section{Abstract}

 We consider the nonlinear Schr\"odinger equation

 The phenomenon of pattern formation has been a central theme in the study of nonlinear Schr\"odinger equations.
-However, the following nonexistence of $O(N)$ symmetry breaking solution is well-known: if the potential function is radial and radially nondecreasing, any positive solution must be radial.
-Therefore, solutions of interesting patterns, such as those with symmetry in a discrete subgroup of $O(N)$, can only exist after violating the assumptions.
-For a potential function that is radial but asymptotically decreasing, a solution with symmetry merely in a discrete subgroup of $O(2)$ has been presented.
-These observations pose the question of whether patterns of higher dimensions can appear.
+However, the following nonexistence of $O(N)$ symmetry breaking solution is well-known: if the potential function is radial and nondecreasing, any positive solution must be radial.
+Therefore, solutions of interesting patterns can only exist after violating the assumptions.

+$O(N)$ symmetry breaking solutions have been presented by Wei and Yan \cite{wei_yan_2014}.
+Symmetry groups of regular polygons describe their solution patterns.
+Ever since work of Wei and Yan, there have been substantial generalizations but solutions with higher dimensional symmetry has not been constructed.
 In this study, the existence of nonradial solutions whose symmetry group is a discrete subgroup of $O(3)$, more precisely, the orientation-preserving regular tetrahedral group is shown.